sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 # Compaction

 `__consumer_offsets` is a compacted topic.
-It's VERY useful, otherwise it could be very huge for no reason.

-As we said, all the messages inside this topic have a key and a value.

-- The key is always the same for the combinaison `(group, topic, partition number)`.
+It's useful to not consume too many disk space for no reason, because we don't care of the past state.
+The compaction is only possible because this topic has a fixed key for the same event: the combinaison `(group, topic, partition number)`.

-The purpose of the `__consumer_offsets` topic is to keep the latest state of each of these, which is why the key is the combinaison of them.
-Through the compaction, only the latest value will be saved into Kafka's data, the past offsets for a given combinaison are useless.
+The purpose of the `__consumer_offsets` topic is to keep the latest consumed offset per group/topic/partition, which is why the key is the combinaison of them.
+Through the compaction, only the latest value will be saved into Kafka's data, the past offsets are useless.

-- The value is basically the offset.

 # Usage of the JSON version